otrv4/otrv4-prekey-server/otrv4-prekey-server.md

   of them.
 - Send too many requests for Prekey Ensembles or its contents at the same time, causing the Preker Server to be overwhelmed.
 - Create a extremely big Client Profile and submit it, causing the Prekey Server to run out of storage or to crash.

-The security of the non-Interactive DAKE (XZDH) in the OTRv4 specification does not require trusting the Prekey Server.
-However, if we allow a scenario in which the user’s keys have been compromised but the Prekey Server has not, then we can achieve better plausible deniability.
-The user may ask the Prekey Server in advance to assist with a forged conversation, casting doubt on all conversations conducted by an online adversary using the compromised device.
+(A production level implementation of a prekey server should limit the size of publications to reasonable sizes.)

 ## Prekey Server Requirements